aws-samples/aws-aurora-serverless-data-api-sam/README.md

 ![Simple EC2 Inventory Serverless API Using Aurora Serverless and the Data API](docs/aurora-serverless-data-api-xray-no-batching-segments.png)

-And then we create a batch insert method and things look much better...
+And then we tuned our batch insert method to use a single API call to batch insert all package objects at once and things look much better...
 828ms. :)

 ![Simple EC2 Inventory Serverless API Using Aurora Serverless and the Data API](docs/aurora-serverless-data-api-xray-batching-segments.png)